 [TGbe editor: for CIDs 18069, please make the following changes in section 4.9.6]

 Each MLD has a single MAC-SAP.
-Each AP affiliated with an AP MLD has a MAC address different from any other AP affiliated with the AP MLD, and each non-AP STA affiliated with a non-AP MLD has a MAC address different from any other non-AP STA affiliated with the non-AP MLD.
+Each STA affiliated with an MLD has a MAC address different from any other STA affiliated with the same MLD (#18069).

 Do you agree to the resolution provided in doc 11-23/xxxxr0 for the following CIDs?